 Zest Food Tours

-Zest’s Capital Tastes Tour is 3.5 hour personal, guided, walking tour of Wellington’s most delectable tastes, including Moore Wilson’s Market and Gelissimo.
+Zest’s Capital Tastes Tour is a 3.5 hour personal, guided, walking tour of Wellington’s most delectable tastes, including Moore Wilson’s Market and Gelissimo.

 Our guide Helen knows everything worth knowing about Wellington’s dynamic food scene and as Wellington reputedly has more restaurants per capita than New York, there is a lot to talk about.